Coroner (band): Evolution and style

 Mental Vortex continued the evolution over No More Color.
 Continuing with the previous album's technical formula, the speed metal formula was re-integrated into Coroner's sound on this album but with a tone that made it sound not at all like R.I.P. or Punishment for Decadence.
 There were slower songs but none of the songs on Mental Vortex stayed the same speed for very long.
 The songs on Mental Vortex ranged from four to eight minutes.
 The last track "I Want You (She's So Heavy)" is a cover of the Beatles song, and a video was shot of it.
 Overall, the tone was a shift from the thrash/technical of No More Color which showed them gravitating towards their opus Grin.

 Grin saw a much more industrial and groovy sound and was a natural progression from Mental Vortex but was different from most of their previous material.
 It involved reflective guitar riffs and underlying bass line.
 It was a slower record and more refined in its metal sensibility.
 Brooding guitar over Royce's bass produced an almost hypnotic trance-like sound on some tracks.
 The lead guitar still shone on all tracks.

 Their self-titled album, Coroner, was a compilation which contained unreleased material, a selection of hits from previous albums, and a remix of the title song from the previous album Grin.

+Throughout their discography and touring, Coroner has played in progressively lower tunings, starting with E standard on R.I.P., Punishment For Decadence and No More Color, Eb on Mental Vortex, D on Grin and Db live ever since their reunion tour in 2011 (which includes previous catalogue in this tuning as well).
+Symmetry, recorded and played in drop B, saw the band's heaviest tuning to date.

 Band members

+As of 2014, no founding member has remained in Coroner, since founding drummer Marquis Marky left the band that year after a 31-year duty.
+Bassist/vocalist Ron Royce and guitarist Tommy T. Baron have been the only continual members of Coroner since 1985.